Basement Waterproofing Systems

 Cavity Drain Membranes

 Cavity drain membranes are high density polyethylene (HOPE) sheets that are vacuum-formed to produce a dome.
 When the sheet is attached to a wall it creates a cavity between the sheet and the substrate.
-Water that leaks through to the structure is diverted through the cavity to installed drains or sumps to drain naturally or be pumped away from the building.
+Water that leaks through to the structure is diverted through the cavity, by the basement membrane, to installed drains or sumps to drain naturally or be pumped away from the building.

 Structural Basement Waterproofing